masc-it/py-chrome-scraper/README.md

 # chrome-scraper

-Stealth and stateful Chrome scraper, built for AI agents.
+Stealth and stateful Chrome scraper, built to let AI agents easily grab up-to-date information in markdown.

-Shared browser server with profile persistence with pre-built CLI scrapers for Google and x.com that dump content in HTML + clean markdown.
+Shared browser server with profile persistence, with pre-built CLI scrapers for Google and x.com that dump content in HTML + clean markdown.

 `chrome-scraper` is a Python package built on [Patchright](https://pypi.org/project/patchright/) (a maintained Playwright fork) that runs a single long-lived Chrome instance behind a FastAPI HTTP API.
 Clients can connect concurrently, share cookies/sessions via a persistent profile, and avoid the cold-start/teardown cost of per-task browser launch.

+You can find some prebuild skills under [.agents/skills](.agents/skills)

 ## Install